hotwa/LillyMol/docs/Molecule_Tools/minor_changes.md

 can be formed.

-Taking the default, which turns on all known transformations that do not depend on external fragments.
+Taking the default, which turns on all known transformations that do not depend on external fragments, and which operates on all possible sites in the starting molecule
 ```
 minor_changes file.smi > file.variants.smi
 ```